MLH-Fellowship/0.5.2-hackathon-geography/README.md

 # Where Am I?

 ## Motivation
-Communication your location can be hard, and can only be so accurate.
+Communicating your location can be hard, and can only be so accurate.
 Longitude and latitude can be used to relay ones location to a tee, but remembering exact longtitude and latitude values is hard enough, and to pass them to someone else would prove to be even harder.
 The [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code) system is a geocode system that can also be used to identify an area *anywhere on earth*.
 This system provides codes that can narrow a location down to 3.5m by 3.5m distances.
 However, one pitfall to this system is the hard to remember strings - for example, **849VCWC8+R9**. *Where Am I* aims to solve this problem by converting the strings into a memorable four-to-five word phrase.

-tl;dr - need to relay your location? ~~longitude and latitude~~, ~~Open Location Codes~~, Where Am I :heavy_check_mark:
+tl;dr - need to relay your location? ~~longitude and latitude~~, ~~Open Location Code~~, Where Am I :heavy_check_mark:

 ## Installation